NVIDIA-RTX/NVIGI-3d-Sample/README.md

 In order to build the Sample from git-pulled source components, you will need to build and package NVIGI Core into a "Runtime SDK" and build and package the SDK Plugins.

+**NOTE: In most cases, it is possible to simply pull and follow the instructions in the NVIGI Source release repo, which includes docs and scripts for building and packaging Core, SDK plugins and the Sample from source**

 ##### Setting up NVIGI Core

 If you are building core and the plugins from scratch, then you will have already built and packaged an NVIGI Core "PDK".
 However, unlike building plugins, the sample is an app and builds against the Core packaged as a "Core Runtime".
 This is easy to do.
 Assuming that the git-pulled core tree is rooted at a location we will call `<CORE_ROOT>`, the steps are: